 The LeRoy W. Homer Jr. Foundation was founded in 2002, in memory of LeRoy Homer, First Officer of United Airlines #93 when it crashed in Shanksville, PA on September 11th, 2001.
 The mission of The LeRoy W. Homer Jr. Foundation is to encourage and support young adults who wish to pursue careers as professional pilots and increase awareness to the field of aviation.
 The Foundation awards flight scholarships to obtain private pilot certification.

-Since The Foundation began in 2002, twenty-one scholarships have been granted.
-Twenty recipients have currently received their private pilot license and the current recipients are in training.
+Since The Foundation began in 2002, twenty-five scholarships have been granted.
+All twenty-five recipients have received their private pilot license and the current recipients are in training.
 Nearly all our former recipients are working in the field of aviation as follows:

-Fourteen individuals have graduated from four year programs with degrees including aeronautical engineering, aeronautical science, aviation, flight technology, and aviation business, cyber security and cyber engineering.
+Seventeen individuals have graduated from four year programs with degrees including aeronautical engineering, aeronautical science, aviation, flight technology, and aviation business, cyber security and cyber engineering.
 Two recipients completed Masters Degrees and one presently is completing a PhD in Applied Hypersonic Aerodynamics.
-Seven students are currently completing their undergraduate degrees and one is competing high school.
+Seven students are currently completing their undergraduate degrees.
+Two current recipients are completing high school.
 Most recipients have achieved additional ratings – instrument, complex, commercial single & multi-engine, airline transport pilot (ATP) and certified flight instructor (CFI.)

 Two past recipients are graduates of the US Naval Academy and three graduates of the US Air Force Academy, two are presently completing their studies at the US Air Force Academy.
 The Foundation’s scholarship recipients fly (or previously have flown) FA-18s and F-35s in the US Navy, C-135 and C-17s in the US Air Force, F-15 in the Air National Guard, MD-11 for Western Global Airlines, MD-88 for Delta Airlines and 737 for American Airlines.